channel - Bidirectional interprocess communication

-Furthermore, when ownership of a channel endpoint goes from one process to another, even if a write was in progress, the ordering of messages is guaranteed to be parsimonious; messages before the transfer event originate from the previous owner and messages after the transfer belong to the new owner.
-The same applies if a read was in progress when the endpoint was transferred.
+When ownership of a channel endpoint moves from one process to another, messages will not be reordered or truncated, even if a write is in progress.
+Messages before the transfer event belong to the previous owner and messages after the transfer belong to the new owner.
+The same applies if a read is in progress when the endpoint is transferred.

 The above sequential guarantee is not provided for other kernel objects, even if the last remaining handle is stripped of the ZX_RIGHT_DUPLICATE right.

 zx_channel_call()- synchronously send a message and receive a reply

 zx_channel_read()- receive a message from a channel

 zx_channel_write()- write a message to a channel